-- The purpose of the Activity Center (AC) and Multimodal Corridor (MMC) categories is to create areas of intensive residential density, nonresidential intensity, and mixed uses in conjunction with urban design that allows and encourages multimodal transportation, including pedestrian/bicycle circulation and transit use.
-Uses inconsistent with this purpose, as defined in Article 8 of these Countywide Rules, include: - Storage/Warehouse/Distribution-Light and -Heavy; - Commercial/Business Service Use; and - Automobile-Oriented Retail Commercial Use.
+- 6.2.4.1 The purpose of the Activity Center and Multimodal Corridor categories is to create areas of intensive residential density, nonresidential intensity, and mixed uses in conjunction with urban design that allows and encourages multimodal transportation, including pedestrian/bicycle circulation and transit use.
+Uses that do not support this purpose, as defined in Article 8 of these Countywide Rules, include: - Storage/Warehouse/Distribution-Light and -Heavy; - Commercial/Business Service Use; and - Automobile-Oriented Retail Commercial Use.